pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 ```

 Any language that is upfront about when objects are null, such as Typescript in
-strict mode or C# 8 and up, are nice to work with, and mitigate most of the pain
+strict mode or C# 8 and up, are nice to work with, and mitigate the pain
 of having null in a system.

 But Rust is one example that shows we can avoid null all together without using